Romanian Intelligence Service: Previous intelligence services in Romania

-Through the communist period, the service was used as an oppressive instrument against the anti-communists and people who opposed the government's official policies.
+Similarly, through the communist period (1947 to 1989), the service was used as an oppressive instrument against the anti-communists and people who opposed the government's official policies.
 The Securitate ("Security") was the political police that was involved in repressing dissent.
-During the Romanian Revolution, soon after taking power, Ion Iliescu signed the decree which integrated the Securitate into the Ministry of Defense, thus bringing it under his control.
+During the Romanian Revolution of December 1989, soon after taking power, Ion Iliescu signed the decree which integrated the Securitate into the Ministry of Defense, thus bringing it under his control.